Prepayment meters

-If you have a traditional meters (that is, one that doesn't communicate readings to us automatically), you’re given a top-up key for electricity, and top-up card for gas, which are loaded with information about your property and energy tariff.
+If you have a meter that doesn't communicate readings to us automatically, you’re given a top-up key for electricity and top-up card for gas.

-You can use these keys / cards to top up your meter balance at local payment points.
+You can use your key and card to top up your meter balance at a local store or post office.

 Because your meters are smart, you can top up in just a few minutes using your mobile app or online account at any time whether you are at home, at work or on holiday.
 Online top ups mean you won’t need to make unplanned trips to the shops or find a store that’s open on a bank holiday.